 “Then the Lord appeared to Solomon by night, and said to him: ‘I have heard your prayer, and have chosen this place for Myself as a house of sacrifice.
 When I shut up heaven and there is no rain, or command the locusts to devour the land, or send pestilence among My people, if My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land’” (2 Chronicles 7:12-14).

-In regard to the background of the above verses, Solomon had just finished building God’s temple and called a great assembly of the leaders of Israel to Jerusalem to bring the Ark of the Covenant into the temple (2 Chronicles 5:1-3).
+Solomon had just finished building the temple of the Lord and called a great assembly of the leaders of Israel to Jerusalem to bring the Ark of the Covenant into the temple (2 Chronicles 5:1-3).
 After the ark is brought into the temple, God’s glory fills the temple, and Solomon speaks to the assembly and proclaims God’s faithfulness to keep the promises which He made to Israel (2 Chronicles 5:4-6:11).
 Then in the presence of all the people, Solomon calls upon God in prayer.
 As he finishes his prayer Solomon says, “Now, my God, I pray, let Your eyes be open and let Your ears be attentive to the prayer made in this place.
 Now therefore, Arise, O Lord God, to Your resting place, You and the ark of Your strength.
 Let Your priests, O Lord God, be clothed with salvation, and let Your saints rejoice in goodness.
 O Lord God, do not turn away the face of Your Anointed; remember the mercies of Your servant David” (2 Chronicles 6:40-42).

 Now all of the people witness an awesome sight: “When Solomon had finished praying, fire came down from heaven and consumed the burnt offering and the sacrifices; and the glory of the Lord filled the temple.
 And the priests could not enter the house of the Lord, because the glory of the Lord had filled the Lord's house” (2 Chronicles 7:1-2).
 God had accepted Solomon’s prayer and the sacrifices of the people.
 What an awesome sight this must have been to behold on that day!